SoftwareHeritage/orcxx-rs/README.md

 Rust wrapper for the official C++ library for Apache ORC.

-It uses a submodule pointing to an Apache ORC release, builds its C++ part (including vendored protobuf, lz4, zstd, ...), and links against that.
+It uses a submodule pointing to an Apache ORC release, builds its C++ part (including vendored protobuf, lz4, zstd, ...), and links against that, unless the `ORC_USE_SYSTEM_LIBRARIES` environment variable is set.

 The `orcxx_derive` crate provides a custom `derive` macro.